trustdan/IBKR-API-Go-Python/documentation/TWS-API-v9.72.md

 # Requirements

-- • To obtain the TWS API source and sample code, download the [API Components](http://interactivebrokers.github.io/) (API version 9.73 or higher is required).
+- Ã¢â‚¬Â¢ To obtain the TWS API source and sample code, download the [API Components](http://interactivebrokers.github.io/) (API version 9.73 or higher is required).
-   • To make use of TWS API 9.73+, will require [TWS build](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software) 952.x or higher.
+   Ã¢â‚¬Â¢ To make use of TWS API 9.73+, will require [TWS build](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software) 952.x or higher.
-   • A working knowledge of the programming language our **Testbed** sample projects are developed in.
+   Ã¢â‚¬Â¢ A working knowledge of the programming language our **Testbed** sample projects are developed in.
-   • Python version 3.1 or higher is required to interpret Python API client.
+   Ã¢â‚¬Â¢ Python version 3.1 or higher is required to interpret Python API client.

 # Limitations